 Gerald DeRuiter, the former President of Grand Rapids Child Guidance Clinic, becomes Arbor Circle’s first president.
 Additionally, Mary Alice Williams, the former President of the Advisory Center for Teens, becomes Arbor Circle first vice president.

 joint commission accreditation

 Arbor Circle receives Joint Commission Accreditation, one of the highest levels of quality certifications awarded in the health care industry.

 pathways, mi is formed

 Pathways, MI is formed as the result of a merger between the Children’s Resource Network and Child and Family Services of Western Michigan, both longstanding providers of services in the community.
 The merger helps align foster care, adoption, prevention and advocacy services.

 Arbor Circle’s Outpatient Counseling Center (OCC) is built to combine all outpatient programs on the expanded Ball campus.

-This expansion will allow Arbor Circle to serve 4,000 children, youth, families and adults with outpatient services each year, and establish us as one of the largest, most comprehensive outpatient programs in West Michigan today.
+This expansion allows Arbor Circle to serve 4,000 children, youth, families and adults with outpatient services each year, and establishes us as one of the largest, most comprehensive outpatient programs in West Michigan today.

 pathways, mi merges with arbor circle

 Pathways, MI merges with Arbor Circle, expanding services to over 50 programs, across 12 counties in West Michigan.
-Arbor Circle now serves over 15,000 individuals and families annually.
+Arbor Circle now serves thousands of individuals and families annually.